Sponsor and status

 Length: 2 pages

-This bill was introduced on July 13, 2006, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 13, 2006, in a previous session of Congress, but it did not receive a vote.

 Jul 13, 2006

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 5792 (109th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number H.R.
 5792.
 This is the one from the 109th Congress.

 This bill was introduced in the 109th Congress, which met from Jan 4, 2005 to Dec 9, 2006.
 Legislation not enacted by the end of a Congress is cleared from the books.